 Usually, this difference between metabolomics and

-In metabolomics, you are measuring a lot of compounds simultaneously.
+In metabolomics, you are measuring a lot of compounds, simultaneously.

 There are different ways that people do these measurements,

-classically known as targeted or untargeted.
+classically it is known as targeted or untargeted metabolomics.

-uses of untargeted and targeted are kind of converging,
+uses of untargeted and targeted are converging,

 meaning that there are a lot of metabolites that you measure and you know what they are,

 in same time in the same experiment,

-You are encountering or measuring unknown as well.
+while you are encountering or measuring unknown as well.